A guide to avoiding road tolls and charges

 There are two ways to avoid paying toll road charges:

 In the case of the M6 Toll, the alternatives are either to use the regular M6 or the nearby A roads.
-However, as these are all liable to peak time congestion, the choice is often pay up or hold up.
+However, these can get extremely congested.

 What is the congestion charge?

-Cameras read your vehicle’s number plate as you enter and exit the congestion zone and checks it against the database to see if you need to pay or not.
+Cameras read your vehicle’s number plate as you enter and exit the congestion zone and check it against the database to see if you need to pay or not.

 Where are there congestion zones in the UK?